offlinesec/offlinesec-client/docs/how_to_get_kernel_version.md

 ![Screenshot](./img/kernel_button.png)

-4. In next popup window you can find Kernel Version and Kernel Patch
+4. In the next pop-up window, you can find the kernel version and kernel patch.

 ![Screenshot](./img/kernel.png)